 Colégio de São João de Brito is a private, Catholic, coeducational school in Lisbon, Portugal.
 Founded in 1947, the school is operated by the Society of Jesus.
 The school has more than 1,500 students, with ages between 3 years and 18 years old.
 Based on Ignatian pedagogy and spirituality, the College is chartered and has autonomy for an indefinite period.

-Dr. Joana Rogato, Philosophy Teacher at Colégio de São João de Brito, shares her experience using NEO LMS.
+Dr. Joana Rigato, Philosophy Teacher at Colégio de São João de Brito, shares her experience using NEO LMS.

 Catholic school Founded in 1947 1,500 students

 Find out how Colégio São João de Brito uses NEO LMS to transition from traditional teaching and deliver online classes

 Were you planning to switch to online learning before the pandemic?

 Dr. Joana Rigato, Philosophy Teacher: No, we weren't.
 We wanted, and we already had plans to become a more updated school in what concerns using these kinds of platforms and technological tools.

 We know that our students are not the same kind of children that they used to be several years ago.
 We also know that now they are much more interested in technological devices and we wanted to stay up to date.
 We have to adapt to how the minds of our students are changing.